joelgoop/gamspy/README.md

 # gamspy

-Build and run GAMS models from python
+Build and run GAMS models from python.

 ## Aim of the project